wp-plugins/church-metrics-dashboard/readme.txt

 License: GPLv2 or later
 License URI: http://ww.gnu.org/licenses/gpl-2.0.html

-Display Church Metrics Dashboard Widgets on your WordPress Dashboard
+Display Church Metrics data on your WordPress Dashboard or using a shortcode.

 == Description ==

-Build custom Dashboard Widgets to display data from Church Metrics.
+Build custom Metrics to display data from Church Metrics.
 Compare numbers from different time periods.
-Limit Dashboard Widgets to a specific user or display them for everyone.
+Display on your WordPress Dashboard or with a shortcode.
+Limit Metrics to a specific user or display them for everyone.

 Requires a [Church Metrics](http://churchmetrics.com/) account.